Loading…

 Connecting Communities by Connecting Data: The Frank Lloyd Wright Digital Archive at the Avery Library - Katherine Prater and Margaret Smithglass

-Smithsonian American Art and Portrait Gallery Library data for artists and artwork unleashed in Share-VDE BIBFRAME - Jackie Shieh and Anne Evenhaugen
+Data Unleashed: Smithsonian Library Data for Artists and Artwork in Share-VDE BIBFRAME - Jackie Shieh and Anne Evenhaugen

 Moderators